raspberrypilearning/fart-detector/worksheet2.md

 Let's go through this.
 Firstly, we have added the `while True` syntax just above the fresh air calibration.
 All of the existing code has been indented by four spaces to make it belong to this `while` loop.
 We then put a `time.sleep(5)` under the `else` clause where the calibration was unsuccessful.

-*Note:* When you wrap an existing block of code in a `while` loop or `if` statement, you must make sure everything is correctly indented.
-[Indentation](http://en.wikipedia.org/wiki/Python_syntax_and_semantics#Indentation) in Python is important.
+When you wrap an existing block of code in a `while` loop or `if` statement, you must make sure everything is correctly indented.
+[Indentation](http://en.wikipedia.org/wiki/Python_syntax_and_semantics#Indentation) in Python is very important.

 You'll notice that we have added the line `start_time = time.time()` just after a calibration has been successful.
 This is to record the time of the calibration so we can measure how much time has elapsed since then.
 Next, there is a change to the `while` loop where we monitor the trigger pin.
 We've added the syntax `and time.time() - start_time < 120`, for the condition when the trigger pin is LOW *and* less than 120 seconds have elapsed since the start.
 So after 120 seconds, the loop will exit.